Moons of Saturn: Major moons

 The surface of Titan, which is difficult to observe due to persistent atmospheric haze, shows only a few impact craters and is probably very young.
 It contains a pattern of light and dark regions, flow channels and possibly cryovolcanos.
 Some dark regions are covered by longitudinal dune fields shaped by tidal winds, where sand is made of frozen water or hydrocarbons.
 Titan is the only body in the Solar System beside Earth with bodies of liquid on its surface, in the form of methane–ethane lakes in Titan's north and south polar regions.
 The largest lake, Kraken Mare, is larger than the Caspian Sea.
-Like Europa and Ganymede, it is believed that Titan has a subsurface ocean made of water mixed with ammonia, which can erupt to the surface of the moon and lead to cryovolcanism.
+Like the moons Europa and Ganymede of Jupiter, it is believed that Titan has a subsurface ocean made of water mixed with ammonia, which can erupt to the surface of the moon and lead to cryovolcanism.
 On 2 July 2014, NASA reported the ocean inside Titan may be "as salty as the Earth's Dead Sea".